ThatCoolCoder/spall/README.md

-# Spall - A chip of the old block
+# Spall - A chip off the old block

 > (noun) A chip or splinter of stone